jedisct1/zigly/README.md

 ### Testing Compute@Edge modules

-The easiest way to test the resulting modules is currently to use [Fastlike](https://github.com/avidal/fastlike), a partial reimplementation of the Fastly API that runs locally, on any operating system supported by the Go language.
+The easiest way to test the resulting modules is to use [Viceroy](https://github.com/fastly/Viceroy), a reimplementation of the Fastly API that runs locally.

 ### Using Zigly